lpacher/lae/fpga/practicum/1_arty/README.md

 * power the board from host computer using a simple USB cable
 * review the usage of fundamental lab instrumentation for measurements (DMM, digital oscilloscope)
 * check cable drivers installation and jumper settings
+* probe JTAG signals at the oscilloscope
 * use the Vivado _Hardware Manager_ to interact with the FPGA
+* get familiar with basic Xilinx Design Constraints (XDC) statements
 * run the Xilinx Vivado FPGA implementation flow on a simple RTL design
+* write a simple _Project Mode_ Tcl script to run Vivado synthesis and implementation flows in batch mode
+* locate and review post-synthesis and post-implmentation reports
 * program the FPGA and the external Quad SPI Flash memory
+* write a simple Tcl script to automate the FPGA programming flow in batch mode
+* write a `Makefile` to automate FPGA implementation and programming flows at the command line

 <br />
 <!--------------------------------------------------------------------->